Find Affordable College Courses

 Philadelphia, PA

-La Salle University ranked #7 on this year’s Most Popular Linguistics & Literature Graduate Certificate Schools in the Middle Atlantic Region list.
-La Salle is a small private not-for-profit school located in the city of Philadelphia.
+La Salle University came in at #7 in this year’s edition of the Most Popular Linguistics & Literature Graduate Certificate Schools in the Middle Atlantic Region ranking.
+La Salle is a small private not-for-profit school located in the large city of Philadelphia.

-Full Linguistics & Comparative Literature at La Salle University Report
+Read full report on Linguistics & Comparative Literature at La Salle University

 Best Linguistics & Comparative Literature Colleges by State